henrylong719/docket/README.md

 # Docket

-A react project just for fun 😊
+A full stack web application just for fun 😊

 Will be using: